boogah/force-strong-passwords/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 1.6.2 =
+* Fixing issue with password reset page
+* Tested to WordPress 4.3.1

 = 1.6.1 =
 * Fixing the i18n fix